 Governor Thomas van Rhee in his memoir dated 1697 states that ‘the Master of Hunt, Don Gaspar Nitcheachenaderayan Modeliyar of Wanny has been granted for his maintenance the lands of Ponnerijn, and his hunters held fields or gardens which they have in possession without payment of anything whatever to the revenue’.

-The Ceylonese elephants were needed in India for three distinctive purposes namely, to use in warfare, temple services and as labouring animals.
+The Ceylonese elephants were needed in India for three distinctive purposes namely, to use in warfare, temple services, and as labouring animals.
 Therefore, these two markets of elephants were attended by a considerable number of Indian Moorish traders who came from Bengal and Golconda to purchase them.
 The Company yielded an annual income of approximately 100,000 to 200,000 guilders from the elephant trade in the early 18th century.

 The other income generating commodity was pearls and chanks harvested in the waters along the bay of Condatje, Mannar and Talaimannar.
 Pearl banks in this area were in the hands of private traders who took them on rent.
 The Dutch observed that pearl fishing in this region is like a lottery and gambling as thousands gather in this area during the season neglecting agriculture and even daily occupations.

 He said not even an old woman remains at her spinning wheel, all engaged in this dangerous game seeking fortune even beyond dreams.
-Therefore, Governor Daniel Overbeek in his memoir dated 1743 suggested the Company taking over the entire trade in order to (a) reduce the influx of strangers, (b) promote the Company’s trade in cotton goods, (c) prevent people neglecting daily occupations and (d) to put an end to this gambling which brings Company’s trade transactions to a standstill.
+Therefore, Governor Daniel Overbeek in his memoir dated 1743 suggested the Company taking over the entire trade in order to (a) reduce the influx of strangers, (b) promote the Company’s trade in cotton goods, (c) prevent people from neglecting daily occupations and (d) to put an end to this gambling which brings Company’s trade transactions to a standstill.
 He mooted the idea that the Company must employ 25 to 30 thonies for this task and improve the industry as it happens in Tutucorin.

 Arecanut was a commodity much needed in the South Indian textile industry and therefore considerable attention was paid to its collection.
-The Company always expected to maintain a monopoly of arecanut trade and took all possible precautions to prevent private trade and to prohibit strangers entering this profitable trade.
+The Company always expected to maintain a monopoly of arecanut trade and took all possible precautions to prevent private trade and to prohibit strangers from entering this profitable trade.

 The Dutch Governor Daniel Overbeek observed that the Chitties and Moors engaged in private trade in this commodity by exchanging it for rice and other necessities of the inhabitants and consequently less was received at the Company’s warehouses.
 A proclamation issued prohibiting this illegal private trade stated that ‘an eagle eye is necessary to guard against these evil practices’.